 The shaking, the hostility, the threats don't end until we agree to take ourselves and the remains of our parent away from our moist, warm home.
 With heavy hearts we trudge beyond forest's end to where earth's skin is scorched.
-To avoid burning all four limbs on the hot sand, we walk on hind legs only; our scales fall off our dried-up skins; only those on toes and fingers remain.
-Many despair and return to the land of our plant-eating kin.
+To avoid burning all four limbs on the hot sand, we walk on hind legs only; our scales fall off our driedplace which remained strange to me, asking if my grandmothers could forgive me for accepting the transformation of their Tiosa Rondion.